Synchrony-optimized networks of Kuramoto oscillators with inertia: Results

+typically for a short period of time.
+This kind of situation has been a recurrent topic in many recent works, see \cite{filatrella2008,rohden2012,rohden2014}, for instance, since it mimics some unbalance events in real-world power grids.
+We will show the analysis for the centralized case, namely for the Spanish grid of Fig. \ref{optimization_spanish_grid}, but the decentralized case can be also studied straightforwardly and conclusions are similar.
+Notice that due to the power unbalance Eq. (\ref{triv}) now reads

+from where we see that for $\Delta \ne 0$, the averaged frequency perturbations does not vanish asymptotically, but tends to the value $\Delta/\alpha$, indicating that the synchronized regime, if yet existing, will have a frequency different from $\Omega$, see Eq. (\ref{Omega}).
+In fact, writing $\phi_{i}(t) = \omega t$ in (\ref{kuramoto_power_grid_definition}) we we have that the frequency shift $\omega$ due to the power unbalance is

-We will also study how the networks depicted in \ref{optimization_spanish_grid} respond to a sudden increase in the consume of energy.
-This means that the power $P_i$ consumed by each machine experiences suddenly an increase such that we no longer have $\sum_{i=1}^{N} P_i = 0$ during a typically short time period.
-This kind of consumption peak situation has been a recurrent topic in many recent works, see \cite{filatrella2008,rohden2012,rohden2014}, for instance.
-Here, however, we will analyze what happens to the power grid during the transient interval of increased consumption.
-Notice that due to the unbalance $\sum_{i=1}^{N} P_i \ne 0$, the results of Section I for the synchronized state are not valid anymore.
-Figure \ref{consume_peak_centralized} shows such situation for both the non-optimized and optimized networks.
-From $t = 0$ to $t = 250$ the system is balanced, $\sum_{i=1}^{N} P_i = 0$, and the power grid reaches a stationary state of synchronization with frequency $\Omega$ since $v^2=0$.
-Then, during the period of time from $t = 250$ to $t = 280$, each consumer increases its power to $P = -6$.
-After that, they return to their previous values.
-For the non-optimized network, the system desynchronizes during the consumption peak; most of the generators increase their frequencies whereas the consumers decrease.
-For the optimized networks, however, both generators and consumers decrease their frequencies at the same pace in such a way that they reach a new synchronized state with a lower frequency, which implies a decreasing in the rate of energy dissipation (that is proportional to the squared frequency), allowing the grid to supply the extra demanded power.
+The question now is if the power unbalance will allow or not a new synchronized state.
+Figure \ref{consume_peak_centralized}

+shows such situation for both the non-optimal and optimal networks.
+The system is originally balanced, $\Delta = 0$, and suddenly, at $t = 250\alpha^{-1}$ each consumer increases its power to $P = -6\alpha^2$, until $t = 280\alpha^{-1}$, when they return to the original consumption power $P=-1\alpha^2$.
+For this range of power unbalance, the non-optimal network cannot attain a synchronized state during the consumption peak; most of the generators increase their frequencies whereas the consumers decrease.
+On the other hand, for the optimal networks, both generators and consumers decrease their frequencies at the same pace accordingly to (\ref{new_sync_state}), in such a way that they reach a new synchronized state with a lower frequency, which implies a lower rate of energy dissipation in the whole grid, allowing the supply of the extra demanded power.
+We stress that this synchronized state with lower frequency, when present, is asymptotically stable for all the parameters used here, {\em i.e.}, the dynamics of the power grid tend to it spontaneously during episodes of consumption peaks.
+The analysis of the case with $\Delta > 0$, which would correspond to a decrease in consumption, but keeping the same power pumped into the grid, is completely analogous.
-This new synchronization state during a consumption peak corresponds to the solution $\phi_{i}(t) = \omega t$.
-Plugging this form of $\phi_i$ in equation (\ref{kuramoto_power_grid_definition}), we have that the frequency shift $\omega$ should satisfy